 Check to see whether your property is eligible for a RainWise rebate for a cistern, a rain garden or both.

 The contractors listed here are RainWise-trained and are ready to work in your neighborhood.
 Explore this page and the contractors’ web pages to learn more about them.
 The first step in hiring a contractor is to schedule a consultation or site visit.
 Consider attending a RainWise event to meet contractors online or in-person.

 You can work with a contractor to design a RainWise installation that fits your site and your preferences by choosing from a selection of cisterns and plant options.

 The contractor will arrange for a free pre-construction inspection with the city or county in order to get the green light for the project to move forward.
 After this is completed, they can begin construction on the RainWise installation.

 Your contractor will make arrangements for a final inspection by a city or county RainWise inspector upon completion.
-This insures the project will work before the rebate is paid out.
+This ensures the project will work before the rebate is paid out.

 Work with your contractor to submit a completed RainWise package.
 After this is completed, you will receive your RainWise rebate in 4 – 8 weeks.